K4S4B4/testmkdoc/doc_en/docs/how-to-capture/calibrate-cameras/execute-calibration.md

 If you have input the correct marker size in [Prepare markers](../prepare-markers/#measure-the-marker-size) section, you can see the position of the camera in the 3D viewport.
 Use the WASD key and mouse drag to move the viewport on MocapForAll.
 <img src="../../../images/App-wasd.png" alt="App-wasd" style="zoom:50%;" />

-Note that the camera may appear below the floor (in this case, the calibration has failed).
+!!!
+Warning "Cameras may appear below the floor"
+    In this case, the calibration has failed.

 ## Save and load the results
 ![](../../images/Camera-Calibration-Save.gif){ loading=lazy }